PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Introduction

-Knowledge distillation (KD) is a widely used framework for training compact models by transferring knowledge from large, pretrained teacher models~\citep{hinton2015distilling}.
-Beyond its original purpose, KD naturally supports SSL by enabling the use of unlabeled data through teacher-generated soft labels~\citep{chen2020big, he2021semi, du2023semi, yang2025knowledge}.
-Despite its effectiveness, the application of KD in active learning (AL) remains \textit{underexplored}.
-One major reason is the mismatch in assumptions: AL assumes that labels must be manually acquired for task-specific data through selective annotation, while KD typically assumes the existence of powerful task-specific teacher models trained on sufficient labeled data.
-However, in data-scarce settings common in AL, such teacher models are rarely available or practical to obtain.
+Knowledge distillation (KD), meanwhile, is a widely used framework for training models by transferring knowledge from large pretrained teacher models~\citep{hinton2015distilling}.
+Beyond its original purpose, KD can be naturally integrated into SSL framework as teacher models can provide its knowledge in the form of soft labels for unlabeled data~\citep{chen2020big, he2021semi, du2023semi, yang2025knowledge}.
+However, despite its effectiveness, the application of KD in AL remains \textit{underexplored}.
+One major reason is the mismatch in their assumptions: AL assumes that labels must be manually acquired through selective annotation, while KD typically assumes the existence of powerful task-specific teacher models trained on sufficient labeled data.
+However, considering the data-scarce settings common in AL, such teacher models are rarely available or practical to obtain.

-Recently, Vision-Language Models (VLMs) have emerged as powerful teachers in KD frameworks, as their rich representations---acquired through large-scale, unsupervised pretraining---enhance the transferability of knowledge across both modalities and tasks~\citep{vemulapalli2023knowledge, wu2024cascade, mistretta2024improving}.
-Recent work~\citep{DHO} has also shown distilling the knowledge of VLMs into compact, task-specific models effective in label-scarce scenarios, such as few-shot or low-shot semi-supervised settings.
-Motivated by these, we introduce \textbf{ActiveKD}, a framework that integrates AL with KD by leveraging the zero- and few-shot prediction capabilities of VLMs.
-Specifically, in each AL round, we train a task-specific student model using both the labeled data acquired up to that round and unlabeled data with soft predictions generated by the VLM teacher, as illustrated in \Cref{fig:problem}.
+Recently, vision-language models (VLMs) have emerged as powerful teachers in KD frameworks, as their rich representations---acquired through large-scale, unsupervised pretraining---enable effective knowledge transfer across both modalities and tasks~\citep{vemulapalli2023knowledge, wu2024cascade, mistretta2024improving}.
+Recent work~\citep{DHO} has further demonstrated that transferring the knowledge of VLMs into task-specific models is effective in label-scarce scenarios, such as few-shot or low-shot semi-supervised settings.
+Motivated by these, we introduce \textbf{ActiveKD}, a framework that integrates AL with KD by leveraging the zero- and few-shot capabilities of VLMs.
+Specifically, in each AL round, we train a task-specific student model using both labeled data acquired up to that round and unlabeled data with soft predictions generated by the VLM teacher, as illustrated in \Cref{fig:problem}.